persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - continue
       - the third and fourth pages are the same
       - continue
-      - the next page is :
+      - the next page is:

       .. image:: /developer_manual/validation/calibrationWizard_lastPage_linear.png
           :align: center

-    - click on the Back button 4 times to go on the first page :
+    - click on the Back button 4 times to go on the first page:

       - select Linear least squares method
       - continue
       - the table of the second page has not been changed
-      - the next page is the last one :
+      - the next page is the last one:

       .. image:: /developer_manual/validation/calibrationWizard_lastPage_linear.png
           :align: center

-      - confidence interval length : 0.99
+      - confidence interval length: 0.99

-    - click on the Back button 2 times to go on the first page :
+    - click on the Back button 2 times to go on the first page:

       - select Nonlinear least squares method
       - continue
       - the table of the second page has not been changed
-      - the next page is the last one :
+      - the next page is the last one:

       .. image:: /developer_manual/validation/calibrationWizard_5thPage.png
           :align: center